patrikaraujo/housie-game/README.md

 ### Building from source
 1. Checkout the git repo.
 2. Build the executable jar file using Apache Maven.
 This command will compile the code, run the unit tests and build an executable jar file for the game.
+Unit tests code coverage is available in 'target/site/jacoco/index.html'.
    ```
    $ mvn clean package
    ```